Skip to main content

 • Polaris Project

-If you are a law enforcement officer, prosecutor, or judge, USCIS has more information about your role in the immigration process for victims available on the Information for Law Enforcement Agencies and Judges page.
+If you are a law enforcement officer, prosecutor, or judge, learn more about your role in the immigration process for victims on the Information for Law Enforcement Agencies and Judges page.

 Training

-USCIS is dedicated to informing law enforcement and community-based organizations about the forms of relief offered to victims of human trafficking, domestic violence and other crimes.
-To receive training on this topic, please send an email to T_U_VAWATraining@uscis.dhs.gov.
+We are dedicated to informing law enforcement and community-based organizations about the forms of relief offered to victims of human trafficking, domestic violence and other crimes.
+To receive training on this topic, please email T_U_VAWATraining@uscis.dhs.gov.

-For more information please call the National Human Trafficking Resource Center 888-373-7888.
+For more information, please call the National Human Trafficking Resource Center at 888-373-7888.

 Resources You Can Download or Print